Let's Scrap Due Dates and Call Them Due Months

 You find out you are pregnant and automatically Google ‘due date calculator’.
 You go to your 12-week dating scan to give you that definitive due date.
 Just one single day.
 Once you are given this date, you are so excited you shout it from the rooftops.
 And rightly so!
 Who shouldn’t know about your growing offspring and the day it will arrive?!

-Creating Stress with a Due Date
+Creating stress with a due date

-In England pregnancy is generally assumed to be 40 weeks but this time period is completely arbitrary and is calculated using the Naegele’s Rule.
+The 40 weeks is calculated using the Naegele’s Rule.
 This rule was established by a German obstetrician in the early 1800’s and was not based on any rigorous scientific testing.
-However research done in the 1990 study by Mittendorf established that a pregnancy in first-time Mums lasted on average eight more days than this 40 week rule.
+Research done in the 1990 study by Mittendorf established that a pregnancy in first-time Mums lasted on average eight more days than this 40 week rule.

 So welcome these short few days.
 Treat this time as a bonus, a little holiday.
 Remember that ‘baby knows best’.
 It is said that labour is started by the baby when it is ready.
 This must be the biggest decision of our lives.
 What does it do to the baby if that decision is taken from it, and it is forced into the world before it is fully developed?

 You could say that there is no such thing as a ‘late baby’; only women who have different lengths of pregnancy, and it would be strange if it were otherwise.
 After all, do the apples on an apple tree all ripen on the same day?

 You could also take the view that every baby arrives on its due date.
 It’s just that they don’t tell us what it is until they get here.